Crossmint/embedded-crosschain-ethers-v5/README.md

-This project demos using Crossmint's embedded checkout with cross-chain crypto payments.
+This project demonstrates using Crossmint's embedded NFT checkout with cross-chain crypto payments.
 In this example ethers v5 is used to connect the browser wallet.

 ## Getting Started